-Juneteenth, also known as Black Independence Day, Jubilee Day, or Emancipation Day for Black Americans, is a holiday that commemorates the day the last enslaved people were emancipated in the United States with the announcement of the abolition of slavery in Texas on June 19, 1865 .
-This was two and a half years after slavery was abolished more broadly in the United States through the Emancipation Proclamation on January 1, 1863, and six months before the 13th Amendment made slavery unconstitutional in December 1865 .
-It is a day to celebrate freedom and to remember the genocide of enslaved African Americans.
+Juneteenth, also known as Black Independence Day, Jubilee Day, or Emancipation Day for Black Americans, is a holiday that commemorates the day the last enslaved people were emancipated in the United States on June 19, 1865 with the announcement of the abolition of slavery in Texas.
+This was two and a half years after slavery was abolished more broadly in the United States through the Emancipation Proclamation on January 1, 1863, and six months before the 13th Amendment in December 1865 made slavery unconstitutional.
+It is a day to celebrate freedom and also to remember the genocide of enslaved African Americans.

-There is much to love about this independent drama from filmmaker Channing Godrey Peoples: its knockout performances, strong screenplay, and spot on authenticity--to name a few.
-The story centers on former pageant winner Turquoise (Nicole Beharie) preparing her less-than-enthusiastic daughter for the Miss Juneteenth contest, the one mom won years earlier.
-It is a personal story with broader context and universality.
+There is much to love about this independent drama from filmmaker Channing Godrey Peoples: its knockout performances, strong screenplay, and spot on authenticity--just to name a few.
+The story centers on former pageant winner Turquoise (Nicole Beharie) preparing her less-than-enthusiastic daughter for the Miss Juneteenth contest, the very same she won years earlier.
+While it is a personal story, the themes have a broader context and universality.
 Recommended by Sharon.

 Written by four exalted romance novelists, this anthology includes the stories of ambitious women focused on working toward a better life and centering Juneteenth.
 Recommended by Becca.

-2019 marked the 400th anniversary of the first presence of African people in the Americas--and launched the Four Hundred Souls project, led by Ibram X. Kendi and Keisha Blain.
-They gathered 80 Black writers from all disciplines--historians and artists, journalists and novelists--each of whom has contributed an entry about one five-year period, creating a dynamic, multi-voiced, single-volume history of Black people in America.
+2019 marked the four hundredth anniversary of the first African presence in the Americas--and also launched the Four Hundred Souls project, spearheaded by Ibram X. Kendi and Keisha Blain.
+They've gathered together eighty Black writers from all disciplines--historians and artists, journalists and novelists--each of whom has contributed an entry about one five-year period, creating a dynamic multi-voiced single-volume history of Black people in America.
 Recommended by Becca.

 An in-depth and engaging look at one of America's oldest cuisines, soul food.
-Miller did extensive research, including historical cookbooks and firsthand accounts of enslaved people, as well as visiting soul food restaurants across America.
+Miller did extensive researching, including historical cookbooks and firsthand accounts of enslaved people as well as visiting soul food restaurants across America.
 The author looks at a variety of "staple" soul food dishes and explains why they have become synonymous with the cuisine, including those foods featured at Juneteenth barbecues.
 Recommended by Becca.

 The noted African American literary scholar and critic examines the tangled, troubled years between the end of the Civil War and the beginning of the modern civil rights movement.
 Recommended by Chris.

-Beautifully written and well-researched, this book provides context, stories, and history of an under-told story: the migration of six million African Americans to northern states and western cities from 1915 to 1970.
-This migration played a significant role in shaping the U.S. as we know it today, and this book is key to a fuller history of our country.
-It discusses how people from Texas took Juneteenth Day to Los Angeles, Oakland, Seattle, and other places.
+Beautifully written and well-researched, Isabel Wilkerson's "The Warmth of Other Suns" provides a bevy of context, stories, and history of an under-told story: the migration of six million African Americans to northern states and western cities from 1915 to 1970.
+This, without question, played a significant role in shaping America as we know it today, and this book is key to having a fuller history of our country.
+It discusses how "people from Texas took Juneteenth Day to Los Angeles, Oakland, Seattle, and other places they went."
 Recommended by Paul.

 The Juneteenth holiday offers us the opportunity to engage with the history of anti-Black oppression on a deeper level.
 This docuseries shows that though slavery may have ended with the Emancipation Proclamation, the continued oppression of Black people in the United States stems from the long-lasting effects of slavery and the years that followed.
 Recommended by Allyson.